Let’s talk about a challenge that parents are experiencing in greater numbers than ever before: working and homeschooling at the same time.

 Things have quieted down since covid-19.
 But in my “real life,” I am a music teacher and performer, and my kids are often involved in my work and my classes.
 Rarely am I at a rehearsal without them, and often they are in the audience (and occasionally on stage) at my performances.
 Many a lesson have I taught while nursing a baby or wearing a toddler in the backpack.
 I’ve convinced several bosses to let me bring a child to the studio when I get in a pinch.

 Is it easy?
 No. Do I wish I could simplify everything and just think about one thing at a time?
 Certainly.

 But overall, I wouldn’t trade the way we do life.

 I have found that working in some capacity is part of my personal fulfillment.
 I am proud to show my kids that moms can be mom and pursue something they enjoy and something they’re good at.
 And besides that, homeschooling makes me happy.

 It’s not for everyone, and I firmly believe that everyone needs to make his or her own decisions and find what works best for them.
 But for us, I hope we can keep this lifestyle up for years to come.

 Resources for parents who are working and homeschooling

 Are you interested in hearing more about working and homeschooling?
 Do you need support in your journey?
-Here are some articles and websites that I have found helpful in my own journey over the years.
+Here are some articles and websites that you may find helpful.
 I will be sure to update it as I am able.